Colorado Springs Airport: Terminal and gate information

 Colorado Springs Airport has one terminal with two concourses.
 However, only one, the larger concourse housing gates 1–12, has ever been put to commercial use; the second concourse (called the Western Pacific Airlines concourse) contains gates 14–18 (there is no gate 13) and is now mainly used for meetings.
 Access between the concourses requires leaving the secure area, walking through the main terminal and down a long hallway.
 There is no public access to these gates.
-With the announcement of the addition of 12 gates onto the existing terminal, the airport plans to demolish gates 14–18, as they are nearing the end of their useful life.
+The gates were previously planned to be demolished.
+However, with the beginning of flights to Cancun, the area has been renovated to serve as an international arrivals inspection facility.

 Transportation

 Shuttles and buses

 The airport is serviced by Colorado Springs' public transportation system, Mountain Metropolitan Transit.
 Service from private transportation, such as Groome Transportation, is also available.

 Rental vehicles

 Alamo, Avis, Budget, Dollar, Enterprise, Hertz, and National Car Rental provide on-airport car rentals.
 The rental car check in counters are located on the lower level outside of the secured area, across from baggage claim.